 One of the most significant challenges of VR/AR banking design is user interface transition from two-dimensional (2D) to three-dimensional (3D) interactions.
 This requires deep adaptation of UX/UI design principles and methods for the depth of volumed space.

-How can banks prepare NOW for the future banking technology?
+How can banks prepare NOW for virtual reality in financial services?

 “The number one bank in the world will be a technology company,” as predicted by Brett King, Founder of Moven, and this truly holds its ground.
 The progressive financial brands that are aiming to become the leaders of the future banking have already started to develop their inner digital competencies.
 This increases their ability to instantly adapt their service to any kind of digital platform.